CDRT/mk_docs/docs/ref/bios/settings/thinkstation/harddiskpass.md

 # Hard Disk Password Settings #

+!!! info ""
-!> Number of drives depends on the model and platform.
+    Number of drives depends on the model and platform.

 ### General ###
 <!--![](./img/harddiskpass.png)-->